26lz/LLM-generated-CMSA-Data/README.md

-Resources for our paper: Synthetic Data in Spanglish and Malayalam-English
+Synthetic Code-Mixed (CM) Sentiment Analysis Datasets in Spanglish and Malayalam-English (Resource for our Paper)